-Group 1: Competitors seeding ranked 6th upwards in the heat
+Group 1: Competitors seeding ranked 1 - 10th in each heat.

-Group 2: Competitors ranked 1st to 5th.
+Group 2: Competitors ranked 11th onwards in each heat.

-It will be announced at the TC meeting weather group 1 or 2 starts first.
+It will be announced at the TC meeting whether group 1 or 2 starts first.
+Additionally, if a competitor gets drawn first in 2 consecutive events the Team captain can ask for a redraw.